apache/druid/docs/api-reference/supervisor-api.md

 </details>

-### Get supervisor specification
+### Get Supervisor specification

 #### URL

 `GET /druid/indexer/v1/supervisor/{supervisorId}`

-Retrieves the current spec for the supervisor with the provided ID.
+Retrieves the current spec for the Supervisor with the provided ID.

 #### Responses